-Christine Galib named director of Princeton-based Advancing Photonics Technologies
+Christine Galib is the director of Advancing Photonics Technologies.

 Christine Galib, former senior director of entrepreneurship and innovation for the Ion in Houston, has been named director of the regional photonics research and economic development “engine” based at Princeton University and funded by the National Science Foundation.